reinefjord/pass2csv/README.md

   -h, --help            show this help message and exit -b path, --base path  path to use as base for grouping passwords -g executable, --gpg executable
+                        path to the gpg binary you wish to use (default:
+                        'gpg')
-                        path to the gpg binary you wish to use (default 'gpg') -a, --use-agent       ask gpg to use its auth agent --encodings encodings
+  -a, --use-agent       ask gpg to use its auth agent --encodings encodings
-                        comma-separated text encodings to try, in order, when decoding gpg output (default 'utf-8') -e pattern, --exclude pattern
+                        comma-separated text encodings to try, in order, when decoding gpg output (default: 'utf-8') -e pattern, --exclude pattern
                         regexp for lines which should not be exported, can be specified multiple times
   -f name pattern, --get-field name pattern
-                        a name and a regexp, the part of the line matching the regexp will be removed and the remaining line will be added to a field with the chosen name. only one match per password, matching stops after the first match -l name pattern, --get-line name pattern
+                        a name and a regexp, the part of the line matching the regexp will be removed and the remaining line will be added to a field with the chosen name. only one match per password, matching stops after the first match
+  -l name pattern, --get-line name pattern
-                        a name and a regexp for which all lines that match are included in a field with the chosen name
+                        a name and a regexp for which all lines that match are included in a field with the chosen name --version             show program's version number and exit
 ```